 The measures of scandal used in this study are constructed from data on mainstream media coverage of scandal.
-In particular, my primary measure of scandal onset tracks when news reporters first describe a controversy involving the president or executive branch as a 'scandal'.
-Because journalists tend to index elite opinion - particularly on sensitive issues like allegations of governmental wrongdoing - the use of the term 'scandal' in news reporting is a useful contemporaneous measure of elite perceptions.
-If reporters index elite opinion in their use of the term 'scandal', then the transition to using the term is a theoretically meaningful event.
+In particular, my primary measure of scandal onset tracks when news reporting first describes a controversy involving the president or executive branch as a "scandal" in the reporter's voice.
+Because journalists tend to index elite opinion54-particularly on sensitive issues like allegations of governmental wrongdoing-the use of the term "scandal" in news reporting is a useful contemporaneous measure of elite perceptions.
+If reporters index elite opinion in their use of the term "scandal," then the transition to using the term is a theoretically meaningful event.
 While some may object to my focus on journalistic terminology, reporters are highly systematic in their use of pejorative terms and tend to follow elites in their use of those terms.
-For instance, Bennett, Lawrence and Livingston argue that the media avoided using the term 'torture' in coverage of prisoner treatment at Abu Ghraib due to the lack of a 'consistent and organized political opposition'.
+For instance, Bennett, Lawrence, and Livingston argue that the media's failure to use the term "torture" in coverage of prisoner treatment at Abu Ghraib was the result of the lack of "a consistent and organized political opposition" making such an argument.55